Buick Electra: Second generation (1961–1964)

-The large General Motors C-body was used to create the 1964 Electra 225, Buick's richest full-size car.
+The large GM C-body was used to create the 1964 Electra 225, Buick's richest full-size car.
 Vertical, narrow taillamps were found in the nearly straight-cut rear fender ends, and the so-called "Deuce-and-a Quarter" came with fender skirts.
 Four traditional VentiPorts were found on the front fenders, with heavy die-cast grille accenting the frontal aspect.
 Wide front lower body moldings were used along with a bright deck cove insert.
-Electra 225 lettering was found on the rear fenders and specific full wheelcovers were featured.
+"Electra 225" lettering was found on the rear fenders and specific full wheelcovers were featured.
 Vinyl and brocade cloth interior trims were found in closed models, while leather upholstery was offered for seats in the convertible.
 Among the Electra's exclusive standard equipment were power steering; power brakes; two-speed electric wipers with windshield washer; foam padded seats; electric clock; license frame; trunk light; two-way power seat and power windows for the convertible; safety buzzer; and additional courtesy lights.
-The two-speed Dynaflow automatic was replaced by the 3-speed TH-400 as standard equipment.
+The two-speed Dynaflow automatic was replaced by the three-speed TH-400 as standard equipment.